richorama/muonredux/readme.md

 ### Installation

-1. Download this file [muon.htm](https://raw.github.com/richorama/muonredux/master/muon.htm) and save it in your public dropbox folder.
+Download the files in this repository and place them on a web server.

-1. Right click on the file, and select `Copy public link`.
+[Site44](http://www.site44.com/) does a good job of this.

-1. Open the link in the browser.
+Alternatively you can use the hosted version [https://muon.site44.com](https://muon.site44.com/).

 ### Using the Wiki